jdevfullstack-tutorials/frontend-backend-fullstack/README.md

-By finding a way to display information just like a site, not through upload and download of FTP, he simplified things that would be otherwise unappealling to the common public: we interact through buttons, images, not like the console.
+By finding a way to display information just like a site, not through upload and download of FTP, he simplified things that would be otherwise unappealing to the common public: we interact through buttons, images, not like the console.
-And then, we still wanted more: dynamic website.
+And then, we still wanted more: a dynamic website.
 And as you know, what we have today is a very sophisticated system and different technologies working together